-By Alvin Starkman M.A., J.D. for La revista Eye
+By Alvin Starkman M.A., J.D. for The Eye Magazine

 Over the past few years the City of Oaxaca, the state's capital, and environs have welcomed several new opportunities for antique collectors to browse, find and buy.
 It's taken the form of a new crop of antique shops as well as makeshift roadside outlets.